JuHolland/AFG-Dashboard/README.md

 # AFG Dashboard

-The idea of this project was to create a simple tool to visualize NDVI time series (read from a CSV file).
+The idea of this project was to create a simple tool to visualize NDVI time series in different regions of Afghanistan (read from a CSV file).

 2 different dashboards have been implemented: one with **Tableau** and one with **Streamlit**